 Fire & Grace is a unique collaboration between guitarist William Coulter and violinist Edwin Huizinga.
-These virtuoso performers explore the connective musical elements of classical, folk and contemporary traditions from around the world.
+These virtuoso performers explore the musical landscape of classical, folk and contemporary traditions from around the world.
 Fire & Grace’s repertoire is vast, ranging from Bach to Vivaldi, tango to Celtic tunes, traditional Bulgarian to American fiddle tunes and waltzes, all played with a sense of discovery and commitment to the elements of passion and virtuosity—fire and grace—found in these diverse traditions.

 Performing both baroque and modern repertoire, Canadian violinist Edwin Huizinga has appeared alongside Yo-Yo Ma, Itzhak Perlman, Renée Fleming, Dawn Upshaw, Mike Marshall, and Stevie Wonder, and has been featured as a soloist with the San Bernardino Symphony, Trinity Alps Chamber Music Festival, and the Banff Summer Arts Festival.
 The 2019-20 season will bring a conducting and soloist debut with the Guelph Symphony Orchestra.
 Edwin is a founding member of the baroque ensemble ACRONYM which has released eight full-length albums of previously unknown and unrecorded baroque music.
 Edwin also performs worldwide with his folk and baroque duo Fire & Grace, and tours extensively with Tafelmusik.
 Edwin is part of the artistic leadership of Carmel Bach Festival, and serves as the Artistic Director for Sweetwater Music Festival and Big Sur Music Camp.
 An avid composer, Edwin was commissioned to write a piece for Canada's 150th anniversary.
 Edwin is a member of the Juno-nominated indie rock band The Wooden Sky, and is a founding member of the Classical Revolution—an organization dedicated to shaping the future of concerts and jam sessions in alternative locations around the world.